valiapatova/react-project/client/README.md

 ## `UI` have specific views:

 * Catalogs – list of all medical records and company services.
-  Services offered by the company are publicly visible, medical files/cards/ are reviewed by a registered user.
+  Services offered by the company are publicly visible.
+  Registered user can create, reaad, edit an delete medical cards and company services.

 * Details – information about a specific record